XaaydaGa Waadluxan Naay Council of the Haida Nation

 Haida people have occupied Haida Gwaii since time immemorial.
-Our traditional territory encompasses parts of southern Alaska, the archipelago of Haida Gwaii and its surrounding waters.
-Our pre-contact population was in the tens of thousands in several dozen towns dispersed throughout the islands.
-During the time of contact, our population fell to about 600, this was due to introduced disease including measles, typhoid and smallpox.
+Haida traditional territory encompasses parts of southern Alaska, the archipelago of Haida Gwaii and its surrounding waters.
+Haida pre-contact population was in the tens of thousands in several dozen towns dispersed throughout the islands.
+During the time of contact, Haida population fell to about 600 due to introduced disease including measles, typhoid and smallpox.
 Today, Haida people make up half of the 5000 people living on the islands.

 The Haida Nation collectively holds Hereditary and Aboriginal Title and Rights to Haida Territories and the cultural and intellectual property rights of the Haida Nation.